FAQ

 The most up to date DO files can be downloaded from DO's GitHub repository, in the src/ontology directory.

-New terms, definitions, suggestions and questions regard the Disease Ontology can be submitted to the DO Term Tracker.
+Requests for new or revised data (terms, names/synonyms, definitions, mappings, etc.), suggestions and questions regarding the Disease Ontology can be submitted to the DO's Issue Tracker on GitHub.

 The Disease Ontology is designed around clinical terminology.
 The DO team has prepared a glossary of clinical terms to clarify difficult concepts.

-When BFO was developed, a decade after the DO was created, the biomedical ontology community discussed how to connect the DO and other ontologies that pre-date BFO, e.g. Gene Ontology (GO), with it.
-We determined that single domain ontologies (DO is only diseases) are interoperable with BFO and that diseases would be treated as BFO dispositions.
-Thus, DO's 'disease' (DOID:4) should be considered a subclass of BFO’s ‘disposition’ (BFO:0000016).
+When BFO was developed the biomedical ontology community discussed how to connect the DO and other ontologies that pre-date BFO, e.g. Gene Ontology (GO), with it.
+It was determined that single domain ontologies (DO being the OBO Foundry domain ontology for diseases) are interoperable with BFO and that diseases would be treated as BFO dispositions.
+Thus, DO's 'disease' class (DOID:4) should be considered a subclass of BFO's 'disposition' class (BFO:0000016).